Business External Process Guide

 What happens when a form is submitted?

-- The assignee can open the item, review the contents, and either assign it to themselves or reassign it to a different team member.
+- +The assignee can open the item, review the contents, and either assign it to themselves or reassign it.

-To ensure timely follow-ups, the triage team member can set a Follow-Up Date directly in the document.
-AnyDB can send reminders accordingly.
+- +The triage team member can set a Follow-Up Date directly in the document to ensure timely follow-ups.

 Group external submissions in folders by process or channel, and set up filtered views like: